-Continued improvements to the human-machine interface (HMI) manufacturing process across entire electronic industries that were once seen as too expensive for a lot of applications, are now within reach of design budgets.
+Continued improvements to the human-machine interface (HMI) manufacturing process across entire electronic industries have made technology once widely considered too expensive for most applications now accessible within many design budgets.

 There is good reason that programmable logic controllers (PLC) are used as a user interface in a large number of applications.
 These robust devices are commonplace on factory floors controlling equipment, in processing plants monitoring operating conditions, and even used in portable devices exposed to harsh environments.